jacobsimpson/jt/roadmap.md

       needing an explicit `print` statement.
 - implement the string functions
 - enable chaining of string functions
+- `|>` operator - take the output of the preceeding function and make it the first parameter of the following function.
 - enable mathematical operations
 - come up with type promotion rules
     - not sure what language I saw it in (maybe Scala) but one of them